Learn More in the Library’s Blogs Related to This Topic

 2. This transition planning procedure should promptly be

-to constitute the transition planning
+reviewed and updated to constitute the transition planning

 document.